Ute Gazioch, Director of Substance Abuse and Mental Health

 Ethel A. ("Alene") Tarter has served in a myriad of leadership roles both in the United States Air Force, and with the Florida Department of Veterans' Affairs.
 She served first as a Veteran's Claims Examiner beginning in October 1999, Claims Bureau Supervisor for the Florida Department of Veterans' Affairs in 2002.
 In 2006, she was selected as the Bureau Chief for the Claims Bureau of the Division of Benefits and Assistance and was subsequently promoted to the position of Director of the Benefits and Assistance Division of the Florida Department of Veterans' Affairs in March, 2009.
 She manages 79 personnel in the Bureaus of Veterans' Claims, Field Services, and the State Approving Agency for Veterans' Training.
 She is a member of VISN 8 Veteran's OEF/OIF Reintegration and Suicide Prevention panel, the Florida Council on Homelessness, State Jail Diversion and Trauma Recovery/Reintegration State Advisory Council, the Substance Abuse and Mental Health Services Administration (SAMHSA) Policy Academy for Returning Veterans and Their Families, the Supreme Court Task Force for Substance Abuse and Mental Health, and she serves as FDVA representative for SAMHSA's Military Families Strategic Initiative for Reclaiming Recovery, Resiliency, and Readiness.
 Ms. Tarter was named the Florida Veterans' Service Officer of the Year in 2002 by the National Association of County Veterans Service Officers.
 Ms. Ms. Tarter is a retired Master Sergeant from the United States Air Force and she holds an Associate Degree in Medical Laboratory Technology and Education, with a Master of Business Administration degree with a specialization in Health Care Administration.

-Claudia Tuck, Director, Human and Veteran Services
+Claudia Tuck, Director, Department of Community Support Services

 Rick Butler, Vice-Mayor